Specialist Aviation Bird Contracting

-- A suitable 4 Wheel Drive diesel vehicle with omni-directional yellow hazard beacon mounted on the roof.
+- A suitable 4 Wheel Drive diesel vehicle

 - An acoustic bird scaring unit featuring the following standard digitally recorded distress calls: Herring Gull, Common Gull, Black-Headed Gull, Lapwing, Starling, Crow, Feral Pigeon, Magpie and Rook.
 Additional airfield specific calls may be provided where local conditions require.

 - Weapons (shotgun, air rifle and bird scaring cartridge pistol) and required quantities of ammunition.
 All weapons strictly stored in gun cabinet, maintained and used in accordance with regulatory requirements.

 - Trained Falcons, hawks and working dogs (see below).

 - GPS and GIS to map and understand trends in behaviour so they are better able to influence the drivers for their presence and introduce effective management techniques.

 A key reason to select NBC to manage and implement the bird control and wildlife management services is our capability to provide additional expertise and new technology to support our customer requirements; including:

 Trained Birds of Prey

 NBC provided the operational services on field studies for the Bird Strike Avoidance Team at the Central Science Laboratory.
 These studies showed that the trained bird of prey (specifically the Peregrine Hybrid Falcon) removed hazardous birds from an area of land the size of an airfield more quickly than could be achieved by conventional methods, and because of its mobility this effect could be projected onto the approaches and the surrounding land.
 Experience has also shown that when used intermittently alongside more conventional methods of control, this predatory response can reduce the onset of habituation associated with non-lethal techniques.